 - 4200mm length - This is the longest length available for architraves.
 You will be able to get 2 legs and out or 4 heads out of 1 piece of this length.

-- Single Architrave Set - A single set consists of 1 leg (both 2440mm) and 1 head (1220mm in length).
+- Single architrave set - A single set consists of 1 leg (both 2440mm) and 1 head (1220mm in length).
 This makes this size suitable for standard size single doorways.
 You will be able to cover one face of a single door frame with a single set, for both sides of a door you will need 2 single sets.

-- Double Architrave Set - A double set consisting of the same as a single set, but the head is longer.
+- Double architrave set - A double set consisting of the same as a single set, but the head is longer.
 This makes the double set suitable for use within a standard size double doorways.
 You will be able to cover one face of a double door frame with a double set, if you need to do both sides of a door you will need to purchase 2 double sets.

 Choosing the finish